πŸ“ΉVideo Calls

 Fallback Behavior

-If Cloudflare TURN is unavailable or disabled, the system automatically uses the default TURN servers(this is unreliable and it will cause issues like black screen, frozen video calls, etc.).
-Video calls will still work, but may have reduced reliability in restrictive network environments.
+If the configured TURN provider is unavailable or disabled, the system automatically uses the default ICE servers (this is unreliable and it can cause issues like black screen, frozen video calls, etc.).
+Video calls may still work, but will have reduced reliability in restrictive network environments.

 Monitoring Usage